-SSH Port Forwarding Example - How to Tunnel Applications?
+SSH Port Forwarding Example

-What Is Port Forwarding, aka SSH Tunneling?
+What Is SSH Port Forwarding, aka SSH Tunneling?

 Local forwarding is used to forward a port from the client machine to the server machine.
 Basically, the SSH client listens for connections on a configured port, and when it receives a connection, it tunnels the connection to an SSH server.
 The server connects to a configurated destination port, possibly on a different machine than the SSH server.

 Typical uses for local port forwarding include:

 - Tunneling sessions and file transfers through jump servers